-Within RELaTED, the DH system in Vinge will convert its LT DH system operational at 60/30 °C to the RELaTED 45/30 °C ULT concept.
-Electric booster units will be used to guarantee that DHW peak consumption periods are covered correctly while maintaining overall low operational temperature.
+Within RELaTED, the potential conversion of its LT DH system operational at 60/30 °C to the RELaTED 45/30 °C ULT concept is investigated.
+In the ULT concept, electric booster units are used to guarantee that DHW temperature requirements are covered correctly while maintaining overall low operational temperature.

-Also, within RELaTED, energy planning, extension of DH, connection of further RES, etc. will be performed to ensure the development of its low carbon DH concept over its 20 years deployment period.
+Also, within RELaTED, energy planning, extension of DH, connection of further RES, etc. in the planned 20 years development of the area will be investigated.